digital-work-lab/open-source-project/docs/teaching_notes.md

 ## Week 4: Group work (no session)

-Distribute the [survey](../assets/Interim_Project_Assessment_Survey.docx) via VC, asking students to upload it (upload box).
+- [ ] Distribute the [survey](../assets/Interim_Project_Assessment_Survey.docx) via VC, asking students to upload it (upload box).
+- [ ] Send out mailing 3

+{: .info }
-TODO: reminder: by now, you should have a code skeleton, should be able to retrieve records from the api - make an appointment if you don't.
+> TODO: reminder: by now, you should have a code skeleton, should be able to retrieve records from the api - make an appointment if you don't.

 Note: another option would be to use https://rustpad.io/#GCUiny

 <!--
 <details markdown="block">
 <summary>Mailing 3</summary>